 - The closure of Burma land borders to foreign nationals (including both entry and exit)

 - The suspension of all international commercial passenger flights

 All these initiatives are short-term and have been introduced to safeguard Myanmar nationals and visitors.
 Quarantine measures will be lifted and normal visa regulations will resume as soon as possible.

-The government of Myanmar has suspended the eVisa and visa-on-arrival programs until August 31.
+The government of Myanmar has suspended the eVisa and visa-on-arrival programs until at least October 31.

 Unused Myanmar eVisas that were issued between January 2nd, 2020, and March 21st, 2020, will be extended for 90 days from the date Myanmar removes travel restrictions to the country.